bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

 have *Acme web shop* as their case scope.

-Knowing this, we can now specifically override and redefine Content Objects, Configuration entries or Sub Processes from the original generic *web shop* application by redefining them inside the *Acme web shop* project.
+Knowing this, we can now specifically override and redefine Content Objects, Configuration entries, Html Dialogs or Sub Processes from the original generic *web shop* application by redefining them inside the *Acme web shop* project.
 Afterwards, whenever a business process with case scope *Acme web shop* is started, then the overridden artifacts and components